benedikt-weyer/streamline-scheduler/README.md

 ## Self-Hosting

-Streamline Scheduler (rebranding to Planera) can be easily self-hosted on your own server or cloud provider using the new Rust backend architecture.
+Streamline Scheduler (rebranding to Plandera) can be easily self-hosted on your own server or cloud provider using the new Rust backend architecture.

 ### Deployment Options